 Did you know?

-Nic Maddinson won his first Steve Waugh Medal as the NSW Blues Player of the Year in 2015/16.
+Nic Maddinson won his first Steve Waugh Medal as the NSW Blues Player of the Year in 2015-16.

 The dynamic left-hander was in outstanding touch at the start of the season, scoring 380 runs at 63.33 in the Matador BBQs One Day Cup with a strike rate of 100.52.
 This included centuries against the Cricket Australia XI and Tasmania.

-Maddinson also showed new determination last summer, batting for more than three hours with a broken finger to help secure a vital draw against Western Australia in Christchurch.
+The Nowra-born batsman also showed new determination last summer, batting for more than three hours with a broken finger to help secure a vital draw against Western Australia in Christchurch.

-It has been six years since a then 18-year-old Maddinson became the youngest NSW player to score a century on debut when he played his first Sheffield Shield match against South Australia at the Adelaide Oval.
+An 18-year-old Maddinson became the youngest NSW player to score a century on debut when he played his first Sheffield Shield match against South Australia at the Adelaide Oval.